tubbo/choonga.ng/README.md

-experiment with Ember.js and Foundation, but it was designed to fill a void I actually had amongst my friends, that all of the music we send to each other is done in a relatively private manner, and it's somewhat cumbersome to share music betwen multiple people at once.
+experiment with Ember.js and Foundation, but it was designed to fill a void I actually had amongst my friends, that all of the music we send to each other is done in a relatively private manner, and it's somewhat cumbersome to share music between multiple people at once.
 Furthermore, it would be interesting to see the volume of people who are transferring tracks at any given moment.
 Thus, Choongang.